- Call us: 01444 237070

 Binoculars have particularly technical features and naming conventions, with lots of brands to choose from, which can be overwhelming if you’re a beginner to using binoculars.
 These tips will help you to understand what the names mean and which features could suit your style of viewing when buying a pair.
 In some regards choosing binoculars follows a similar process as buying cameras lenses, with many manufactures designing both optics and lenses due to their similarities.

-If you enjoy bird watching a good binocular enhances the experience by allowing more detailed observations from much greater distances.
+A good binocular enhances bird watching by allowing for more detailed observations, from greater distances.
 Viewing from further away means you are less likely to disturb birds and can watch for longer while observing their natural behaviour.
-Bird photographers will use binoculars to locate their subjects and help get nearer without having to wield long lenses, gimbals, tripods and other equipment they carry.
+Bird photographers will often use binoculars to locate and get nearer to their subject, without having to wield long lenses, gimbals, tripods and other equipment they bring.

 As described with beginner binocular tips, choosing binoculars for bird watching primarily comes down to the most appropriate magnification and objective diameter for your subject and budget.
-Bird watching binoculars benefit from the inclusion of special elements which enhance the image, as we often observe small birds from a distance.
+Bird watching binoculars benefit from the inclusion of special elements which enhance the image, in order to observe small birds from a greater distance.

-After choosing the magnification and objective size other deciding factors include whether you intend to watch birds at a location where your equipment may get wet such as a reservoir, water-based nature reserve or during inclement weather.
+After choosing the magnification and objective size, other deciding factors include whether you intend to watch birds at a location where your equipment may get wet such as a reservoir, water-based nature reserve or during inclement weather.
 Waterproof binoculars, rugged construction and fog-free lenses are great features to look for in any of these situations.
-Try and stay as lightweight as possible for easy movement or if you walk further.
-It’s also essential to choose binoculars which include a diopter to adjust fine focus on your bird subjects.
+Many choose their equipment based on being lightweight for longer walks.
+It’s also essential to choose binoculars, which include a diopter to adjust fine focus on your subjects.

-We’ve rounded-up 12 of the most popular and versatile binoculars (including a spotting scope and monocular kit) in this best buy binoculars for nature viewing.
-All of these provide a great viewing experience with different models suited to a range of applications and for all budgets.
-It’s clear from these products that the larger spotting scope and single monocular offer substantially varied weight savings or gains verses binoculars.
+We’ve rounded-up some of the most popular optics, binoculars and scopes in this best binoculars in 2024 for nature viewing comparison.
+Any of these will provide a great viewing experience with different options suited to a range of applications for all budgets.

 Model |